Small businesses face a common challenge.

 Without the right employees, it’s hard for small businesses to grow and thrive.

-So, what’s a small business to do?
+So, what’s a small business or startup to do?

 The good news is that there are many ways to attract and retain high-level talent.
 You may just have to play outside of the traditional benefits sandbox.